Invoca/escalate/README.md

 end
 ```

-This will expose the `Escalate#ex_escalate` method within your gem to be used instead
+This will expose the `Escalate#escalate` method within your gem to be used instead
 of using `logger.error`.

 ```ruby